A hidden paradise located in a remote part of Indonesia, Raja Ampat is a crown jewel of the region.

 Best Dive Sites in Raja Ampat

-While you’re sure to be amazed with any dive site in Raja Ampat, here are some of the best ones in the area!
+While you’re sure to be amazed at any dive site in Raja Ampat, here are some of the best ones in the area!

 Here, you’ll find whole schools of trevally, bannerfish, emperors and more, as well as barracuda, hawksbill turtles, reef, grey and whitetip sharks!
 If you dive to the base of the reef, you’ll even find a sunken anchor that dates back long before we were born.